Key Summary:

 Now, in 2025, the culmination of his efforts may finally be within reach.

-Last year the Victorian Labor government introduced legislation to support offshore gas storage in the state, saying it would provide certainty to the gas industry as well as companies undertaking exploration activities.
+Last year the Victorian Labor government introduced legislation to support offshore gas storage, saying it would provide certainty to the gas industry as well as companies undertaking exploration activities.

 The Wombat Gas Field is now one of the very few onshore, conventional gas plays in Victoria, offering the rare trifecta of proximity to infrastructure, high gas quality, and low-cost extraction.